Altona, Manitoba: Economy

 Bunge Limited now operates the oil-seed crushing plant in Altona, after buying the assets from Canamera Foods.

 Altona is also home to Friesens Corporation, which started off as a small confectionery store opened by David W. Friesen in 1907 and now employs hundreds of people.
 It is the primary printer of yearbooks in North America, as well as printing in commercial consumer books, specializing in full colour art and educational books.
 The town is also the headquarters for Golden West Broadcasting.

-The first Mennonite Central Committee self-help centre (now Gift and Thrift Store) in Canada was founded in Altona in 1972.
+Altona's Mennonite Central Committee self-help centre (now Gift and Thrift Store) was founded in 1972.
 Staffed by volunteers, MCC Thrift stores now contribute about $4M annually to MCC projects.
 The store has been expanded numerous times, and is still completely volunteer-run.
 The proceeds raised all go to MCC charitable projects.

+Government and politics

+Altona is governed by a mayor and six councillors who are elected by residents.
+The current mayor of Altona is Harv Schroeder.
+The current town councillors are Craig Smiley, Jordan Siemens (deputy mayor), Cheryl Dueck, Donna Rosling-Wolters, Tammy Braun, and Perry Batchelor.

+Altona is represented in the Legislative Assembly of Manitoba (as part of the Borderland electoral district) by Progressive Conservative MLA, Josh Guenter, and in the House of Commons of Canada (as part of the Portage—Lisgar riding) by Conservative MP, Branden Leslie.

 Arts and culture

 Altona, Manitoba is known as "The Sunflower Capital of Canada", and is host to the annual Sunflower Festival, which began in 1965.
 The Sunflower Festival has a Sunflower festival pageant where they crown a queen every year, who wins a trip to Australia.
 The festival also includes a small midway, quilt show, baseball tournament, stage show, and street dance to name a few.
 In 2008, the Town of Altona opened an Art Gallery and Sculpture Garden, displaying many different styles of artwork.